Tando Mitha Khan

 Tando Mitha Khan (Sindhi: ٽنڊو مٺا خان) is a town of Taluka and District Sangher, Sindh, Pakistan.
 Located on the bank of Nara Canal, this town is connected to Sangher, Khipro and Khairpur Mirs through roads.
-It is located at the longitude of 71.6119 and latitude of 29.0475.
-This town was founded by Mir Mitha Khan in the eighteen century.
-Population of the town is 5,237 (2017).
-This town is headquarter of Town Committee and Deh Tando Mitha Khan.
-The town is located 27.8 kilometers (17.3 miles) in the southeast of Sangher City and 28 kilometers in the northwest of Khipro town.

-Post Code of Tando Mitha Khan is 68140.
+This town was founded by Mir Mitha Khan in the 18th century.
+As of 2017, its population stands at 5,237.
+It serves as the headquarters for the Town Committee and Deh Tando Mitha Khan.
+The town is situated 27.8 kilometres (17.3 miles) southeast of Sangher City and 28 kilometres northwest of Khipro town.